Aphthous stomatitis: Medication

-The first line of therapy for aphthous stomatitis are topical agents rather than systemic medication, with topical corticosteroids being the mainstay treatment.
+The first line of therapy for aphthous stomatitis is topical agents rather than systemic medication, with topical corticosteroids being the mainstay treatment.
 Systemic treatment is usually reserved for severe disease due to the risk of adverse side effects associated with many of these agents.
 A systematic review found that no single systemic intervention was found to be effective.
 Good oral hygiene is important to prevent secondary infection of the ulcers.

-Occasionally, in females where ulceration is correlated to the menstrual cycle or to birth control pills, progestogen or a change in birth control may be beneficial.
+Occasionally, in females where ulceration is correlated to the menstrual cycle or birth control pills, progestogen or a change in birth control may be beneficial.
 Use of nicotine replacement therapy for people who have developed oral ulceration after stopping smoking has also been reported.
 Starting smoking again does not usually lessen the condition.
 Trauma can be reduced by avoiding rough or sharp foodstuffs and by brushing teeth with care.
 If sodium lauryl sulfate is suspected to be the cause, avoidance of products containing this chemical may be useful and prevent recurrence in some individuals.
-Similarly patch testing may indicate that food allergy is responsible, and the diet modified accordingly.
+Similarly, patch testing may indicate that food allergy is responsible, and the diet is modified accordingly.
 If investigations reveal deficiency states, correction of the deficiency may result in resolution of the ulceration.
 For example, there is some evidence that vitamin B12 supplementation may prevent recurrence in some individuals.